Dran-Arcana/dredditisrecruiting.github.io/_posts/2015-04-07-hello-world.markdown

 Hello New Eden!

-This is the new, official public communications platform of Dreddit and the greater Test Alliance Please Ignore Alliance.
-Any member may submit a post to be published.
+This is the official new blog of Dreddit and the greater Test Alliance Please Ignore Alliance.

 Stay tuned for updates on dank frags, fights, politiking, and sweet, sweet space drama!